 Farm work Australia: a widespread, very popular way to earn money for travellers on a working holiday visa.
-Each year, thousands of backpackers contribute to the success of farms by offering a dynamic and temporary workforce.
+Each year, thousands of backpackers contribute to the success of host farms by offering a dynamic and temporary workforce.

-The Australian government is actually encouraging young backpackers to work on Australian farms to get their second Working Holiday Visa.
+The Australian government is actually encouraging young backpackers to work on Australian host farms to get their second Working Holiday Visa.

 Farm work Australia: how does it work?

 Living on a farm can be a great way to make money fast thanks to the high hourly rates often linked to performance (the more efficiently you work the more you earn) and the low cost of accommodation.